wissem01chiha/slxio/.github/CONTRIBUTING.md

 ### Commit messages

-{Provide instructions on how to format commit messages.}
+for now there is not any restriction about commit message format, use the format you want

 ### Branch creation

 The project uses the Git branching system with the following main branches:

 - `master` – stable, production-ready code
 - `develop` – active development and integration
 - `hotfix` – urgent fixes applied directly to `master`

+fature branches are created upon the approval of of a new fature

 for more information : https://www.geeksforgeeks.org/git/branching-strategies-in-git/